nguyetbinh/PinkMan/README.md

 P: Pause the game.
 Q: Quit the game.
 Credits
-PinkMan was developed by <username> as a personal project.
-The game was created using the SDL library and C programming language.
+PinkMan was developed by me as a personal project.
+The game was created using the SDL library and C++ programming language.

 License
 PinkMan is licensed under the MIT License.
 Feel free to use and modify the code as you see fit.